HOME • SEARCH • EMAIL • ABOUT

 Botany

-Sibakong is a shrub or small tree with milky juice which reaches a height of about 15 meters but usually smaller.
-Leaves are ornamental, occurring in whorls, lanceolate, 6 to 12 cm in length, 1.5 to 3 cm in width, rather narrow and sharply pointed at both ends.
+• Sibakong is a shrub or small tree with milky juice which reaches a height of about 15 meters but usually smaller.
+Leaves are ornamental, occurring in whorls, lanceolate, 6 to 12 centimeters in length, 1.5 to 3 centimeters in width, rather narrow and sharply pointed at both ends.
 Flowers are small, white, fragrant and borne on compound inflorescences.
-Fruit is somewhat rounded, about 8 mm in diameter, and obscurely two-lobed.
+Fruit is somewhat rounded, about 8 millimeters in diameter, and obscurely two-lobed.

 Distribution

-In thickets and secondary forests at low and medium altitudes in Cagayan, Ilocos Norte, Isabela, Pangasinan, Nueva Ecija, Batangas, Camarines Provinces in Luzon; also in Mindoro, Lubang, Masbate, and Mindanao.
+- In Cagayan, Ilocos Norte, Isabela, Pangasinan, Nueva Ecija, Batangas, Camarines Provinces in Luzon; also in Mindoro, Lubang, Masbate, and Mindanao.

 Parts used